Lucca railway station

-Lucca railway station (Italian: Stazione di Lucca) is the principal railway station serving the city of Lucca, in Tuscany, central Italy.
-It is located on the Viareggio–Florence railway and serves both as a through station and a terminus.
-Besides regular through services, it operates as a terminus for regional trains arriving from Florence, Viareggio, Pisa, Livorno and Aulla.
+Lucca railway station (Italian: Stazione di Lucca) is the main station serving Lucca, Tuscany.
+It lies on the Viareggio–Florence line and functions as both a through station and a terminus for regional trains from Florence, Viareggio, Pisa, Livorno, and Aulla.

-The station is served exclusively by regional trains operated by Trenitalia, covering local routes within Tuscany and neighboring regions.
-While Lucca is an important junction, the busiest passenger hub in the province is Viareggio.
+The station is served only by Trenitalia regional trains, covering local routes in Tuscany and nearby areas.

-The freight yard formerly located adjacent to the Lucca station was decommissioned and relocated to Frizzone, in the area between the municipalities of Capannori and Porcari.
+While important, Lucca is not the busiest hub in the province, Viareggio holds that role.
+The former freight yard was moved to Frizzone, between Capannori and Porcari.

-The infrastructure is managed by Rete Ferroviaria Italiana (RFI), while the commercial areas of the passenger building are operated by Centostazioni.
+The infrastructure is managed by Rete Ferroviaria Italiana (RFI), and commercial areas by Centostazioni.